-b) Medical Certification:

-- (1) Documentation for Sick Leave Absences of More than Three (3) Days: For sick leave absences of more than three (3) days, management may require an employee to submit a health care provider's certification that includes the duration of the employee's absence, clearly states that the employee was incapacitated for duty, and is signed and dated by the physician or authorized health care provider. - (2) On a case-by-case basis, management may consider and accept the employee's written statement explaining the absence and self-certification as acceptable documentation of sick leave absences of more than three (3) days. - (3) When a medical certification is required, it shall apply only to the current medical condition for which the employee is seeking leave. - (4) Without the employee's written authorization, management may not contact the employee's physician or healthcare provider to obtain medical information. - (5) Management may contact the employee's physician or healthcare provider to determine the authenticity of the documentation provided by the employee.
+- b) On a case-by-case basis, management may consider and accept the employee's written statement explaining the absence and selfcertification as acceptable documentation of sick leave absences of more than three (3) days.
+AGREED 7/18/12 - c) When a medical certification is required it shall apply only to the current medical condition for which the employee is seeking leave.
+AGREED 6/15/12 - d) Without the employee's written authorization, management may not contact the employee's physician or healthcare provider to obtain medical information.
+AGREED 7/18/12 - e) Management may contact the employee's physician or healthcare provider to determine the authenticity of the documentation provided by the employee.
+AGREED 7/18/12 - (3) Medical Documentation - a) Employees on sick leave for thirty (30) calendar days or more are required to submit detailed medical documentation from the health care provider to substantiate the absence.

-c) Medical Documentation:

-(1) Employees on sick leave for thirty (30) calendar days or more are required to submit detailed medical documentation from the health care provider to substantiate the absence.
 The employee may be required to subsequently submit documentation every thirty (30) calendar days that identifies the employee's progress and expected return to work date.

-- (2) When detailed medical documentation is required, it shall apply only to the current medical condition for which the employee is seeking leave.
-The detailed medical documentation, at a minimum, should provide the following: - a.
-Date the medical condition began; - b.
-Clearly state that the employee is/was incapacitated for duty; - c.
-Provide information on how the condition affects the employee's ability to perform the duties of the position; - d.
-Identify the expected duration of the employee's absence; and - e.
+AGREED 7/18/12 - b) When detailed medical documentation is required it shall apply only to the current medical condition for which the employee is seeking leave.
+The detailed medical documentation, at a minimum, should provide the following: - i.
+Date the medical condition began; - ii.
+Clearly state that the employee is/was incapacitated for duty; - iii.
+Provide information on how the condition affects the employee's ability to perform the duties of the position;

+iv.
+Identify the expected duration of the employee's absence; and v.
 Have the date and signature of the employee's personal physician or authorized health care provider.

-f) Sick Leave Restriction
+AGREED 7/18/12